Get in touch and we'll get back to you as soon as we can. We look forward to hearing from you!

 PO Box 18152, Tucson, AZ, 85731+1 (520) 904-6925 http://AZCSN.cominfo@azcsn.com

-AZCSN meets the first Monday of the month at Reveal Vineyard in Surprise.
+AZCSN meets the first Monday of the month at Reveal Vineyard Church.
 Our monthly meetings include an opportunity to meet and fellowship with other safety and security ministry volunteers, a training session on a different topic each month, and time to share updates and questions about church safety.

-Understanding the proper amount of force in a given situation is essential for safety/security team members.
-This course starts with the Arizona Revised Statutes Title 13, Chapter 4 Justifications otherwise known as self-defense laws.
-It explores the details that need to be present and explained when defensive force elevates to lethal weapons and situations.
-Participants will be equipped to understand, articulate, and defend their use-of-force decisions.
+This month we will focus on the use-of-force.
+Understanding and being able to apply the correct amount of force in a given situation is essential for safety/security team members.
+This course reviews the Arizona Revised Statutes Title 13, Chapter 4 Justifications otherwise known as self-defense laws and statutes related to arrest by a private person.
+Different use-of-force continuums will be explored and their application to real world situations will be explained.
+Participants will be equipped to understand, articulate and defend their use-of-force decisions.

 AZCSN meets the first Thursday of the month at Church for the Nations in Phoenix.
 Our monthly meetings include an opportunity to meet and fellowship with other safety and security ministry volunteers, a training session on a different topic each month, and time to share updates and questions about church safety.